Visiting the G-Cans

 Reservations can be made from this below site.
 The website is already supported in English (You should see a language option on the left of the screen)

 There is a charge of 1,000 JPY per person for the standard tour.
 The extended versions will have a different fee.
-There is the option to pay by credit card in advance or in person (Cash only) on the day of tour.
+You will make a payment in advance if booking online.
+Refunds are provided until three days before your visit.

 How to get there

 It will take at least an hour or more to reach the place from central Tokyo.
 If you are staying in western Tokyo (Shibuya, Shinjuku, Ikebukuro), take the JR Shonan-Shinjuku Line to Omiya then switch to the Tobu Urban Park Line and get off at Minami-Sakurai Station.
-The Japan Rail Passes doesn't work for Tobu trains.
+The Japan Rail Pass does not work for Tobu trains.
+While many Tobu stations allow users to tap a credit card directly at the station gate, Minami-Sakurai is not among the stations covered.
+IC cards such as SUICA or PASMO would be the best method of payment.

 If you are staying on the central or eastern side, it might be easier to take the Metro Hanzomon Line and find the train that extends directly to the Tobu Line.
 Trains with destinations such as Kuki or Minami Kurihashi will take you in that direction.
 Change to the Urban Park Line at Kasukabe and get off at the second stop, Minami-Sakurai.

 From Minami Sakurai you can catch a taxi from the northern side of the station and ask the driver to take you to the Ryukyukan ("龍Q館"), the other name for this facility.
-The ride will take about 10 minutes and 1,300 JPY.
+The ride will take about 10 minutes and 1,300 JPY (If you use the Go app, there will be additional charges totaling the cost to about 2,000).
 If you are ok with walking, it will be about 30 minutes from the station (2.3 kilometers).

 Only a limited number of public transport options: